MBBS Abroad: Avoid Scams! [2026 Checklist]

 |---|---|

-| Risk Factors | Fake agents, unrecognised medical colleges, and false admission requirements |
+| Risk Factors | Fake agents, unrecognised medical colleges, and false admission requirements. |

-| Agent Traps | Agents endorse medical universities for high commissions; verify before enrolling |
+| Agent Traps | Agents endorse medical universities for high commissions; verify before enrolling. |

-| Countries to Avoid | Pakistan, Philippines, Azerbaijan, Iran, and nations with political instability, non-availability of NMC approved foreign medical colleges, and invalidity of medical degrees in India |
+| Countries to Avoid | Countries with political instability, non-availability of NMC approved foreign medical colleges, and invalidity of medical degrees in India. |

-| Fraudulent Activities | Fraudulent agents offer false guaranteed admission, low fees and bypassing licensing exams |
+| Fraudulent Activities | Fraudulent agents offer false guaranteed admission, low fees and bypassing licensing exams. |

-| NEET Requirement | NEET qualification is mandatory for Indian students to study MBBS abroad if they want to practice in India |
+| NEET Requirement | NEET qualification is mandatory for Indian students seeking MBBS degrees abroad. |

-| Verification | Students must verify medical degree recognition and ensure IT meets licensing requirements |
+| Verification | Students must verify medical degree recognition as per licensing requirements. |

-| Agent Red Flags | Agents offering guaranteed admission, low fees and bypassing licensing exams |
+| Agent Red Flags | Agents offering guaranteed admission, low fees and bypassing licensing exams. |

-| Scam Prevention | Avoid shady agents, verify university recognition with NMC, and contact current students |
+| Scam Prevention | Avoid shady agents, verify university recognition with NMC, and contact current students. |

 Disclaimer: This information is sourced from official websites and may vary.